Review: Chase Ink Business Preferred Credit Card – Best for Business Spending?

 Consider the 3X bonus categories.
 Do you spend a lot in them, but less than $150,000?
 This is a pretty high reward spending limit, but it’s not as high as they come.
 If you spend much more than that, you should probably consider either using another card in addition to this one, or instead of this one.

 If you can refer some friends you have the potential to get up to 100,000 extra points per year, which would be a pretty nice bonus.
 And the primary auto rental collision waiver could definitely come in handy on business trips.
 But overall, the rewards are the main selling point of this card.

 The Chase Ultimate Rewards program offers a valuable way to redeem your points.
 But you can do even better than that if you take advantage of the 1:1 point transfer.
 Think about where you could use some airline miles or hotel points, and see if you could get a great deal.

 This is a mid-range business credit card, and it has the potential to be fairly rewarding.
 There are other options too, however, some with lower annual fees and some with higher.
 They have different bonus reward categories too.
 Check out some of those alternatives below.

-How to Apply for the Chase Ink Business Preferred
+How Do I Apply for the Chase Ink Business Preferred?

-You can apply for the Ink Business Preferred card securely on Chase’s website.
+You can follow the link below to apply now for the Ink Business Preferred card securely on Chase’s website.